hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * Besides concatenation, we can also do other operations to put multiple inputs together, such as `add`, `dot`, `multiple`, etc.
 * Note!
 The input here doesn't have to bethe first layer of NN.
 Each input can be a sequence of layers, and finally all these inputs merged at a certain layer.
   * It's like an NN has multiple branches, and each branch do different types of work with the same original input data
+* Multiple inputs also has a cost in model complexity and the increasing in parameters

 ### Hidden Layers
 * Having more units in a layer, also means having higher dimensional space representaton, will allow you to learn more complex representation.